mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 - Things that should happen within the first week after closing
 - Things that should happen within the first month after closing

-It was helpful to start this checklist several months before the actual closing because I added to it as new things came to mind as we approached the final closing date.
+It was helpful to start this checklist several months before the actual closing because new things came to mind through negotiations.
 For example, I'd send a letter to one of TinyPilot's affiliate partners and then remember to add, "Introduce buyer to affiliates" to the post-close checklist.

 The checklist turned out to be extremely valuable after the close.
-The week of closing is chaotic because so many workflows are changing, so it was helpful to have a checklist I created in calmer times.
+The week of closing is chaotic because so many accounts are changing hands and processes need tweaking for the new owner, so it was helpful to have a checklist I created in calmer times.

 ### Worked with a broker I trusted

 Before I started the sales process for TinyPilot, I had a negative view of M&A brokers.
 The picture in my head of a broker was someone who just wanted to close deals as quickly as possible for the highest possible number and didn't care about anything else.
-I imagined them saying things like, "Let's bottom line this," or "Time for some jager bombs!"
+I imagined them saying things like, "Let's bottom line this," or "Time for some Jäger bombs!"

-When I attended Microconf in 2023, I met Chris Guthrie, who's an advisor at Quiet Light Brokerage.
+When I attended Microconf in 2023, I met Chris Guthrie, an advisor at Quiet Light Brokerage.
 He immediately came across as laid back, low-pressure, and founder focused.
-He was a former founder himself, and he talked about finding the best deal for the founder, not necessarily the quickest payout.
+He was a former founder, and he talked about finding the best deal for the founder, not necessarily the quickest payout.

-I appreciated about working with Quiet Light because our incentives were aligned throughout the process.
-Quiet Light is incentivized to find me a large payout because their commissions is percentage-based.
-They also need deal flow, so they have care about ensuring the seller is satisfied with the overall sales experience, not just the final price.
+I appreciated working with Quiet Light because our incentives felt aligned throughout the process.
 The pool of founders looking for M&A brokers is small and fairly tight-knit, so Quiet Light natural pressure to maintain a positive reputation.

 In discussions about the sale, some people balked at Quiet Light's $88.9k fee, as it represented 15% of the sale price.
-I still think that was a fair commission, as they found me a buyer that I couldn't have found one my own.
+I still think that was a fair commission, as they found me a buyer that I couldn't have found on my own.

 ### Avoided seller financing